QUICK TRAIL FACTS

 - Sights: sandplain grasslands, ponds

 This town parcel is one of the few remaining bluestem-blueberry sandplain grasslands left in Maine, and birders say it is a good spot to see field and vesper sparrows, clay-colored sparrows, upland sandpipers, Eastern meadowlarks, Eastern towhees, and prairie warblers.
 Prairie warblers are declining throughout most of their range, so this place is important to them.
 It’s also a former U.S. Navy transmitter site, and the obvious trails I walked aren’t marked — they look like former jeep paths.
-There are a lot of wild blueberries here!
+There are a lot of wild blueberries and service berries here!

-The entryway and part of the central path are paved, making the site almost accessible for wheelchairs.
+The main entryway (from Lindbergh Landing) and part of the central path are paved, making the site almost accessible for wheelchairs.
 The entryway, however, is gated, so you have to make your way around it on a rougher path.
 Other than these two trails, the paths are grassy, sandy, flat, and easy.
-Dogs must be leashed, especially to protect wildlife.

-The preserve is right next to the roaring Route 1, and depending on the wind direction, can be a bit noisy.
+(The preserve is right next to the roaring Route 1, and depending on the wind direction, can be a bit noisy!)

 Directions: From Cook’s Corner intersection, take Bath Road to the stoplight at Lowe’s.
 Turn left (northeast) on Old Bath Road, go approximately 1.3 miles and look on your right for Lindbergh Crossing (identified by a street sign).
 On Google maps, this road is called Wilderness Way.
 Park along the road before the iron gate and walk around the barrier and down the paved road toward the sand plan.
 Additionally, you can park at a gate at the end of the little lane next to Sturgeon Lane (Sturgeon Lane is a private drive).
 Turn onto this unmarked road from Old Bath Road, right across the street from Harry’s Drive.
+Additionally, there is a third parking area off Old Bath Road 900 feet from this entrance.
+Park at the gate.

 This is a lovely spot to walk in all seasons.
 Leashes are required for dogs, even though they are free roaming in these photos